run-llama/llama_index/docs/how_to/custom_llms.md

 the underlying abstraction.
 We introduce a wrapper class, [`LLMPredictor`](/reference/llm_predictor.rst), for integration into GPT Index.

+We also introduce a [`PromptHelper` class](/reference/prompt_helper.rst), to allow the user to explicitly set certain constraint parameters, such as maximum input size (default is 4096 for davinci models), number of generated output tokens, maximum chunk overlap, and more.

 By default, we use OpenAI's `text-davinci-003` model.
 But you may choose to customize the underlying LLM being used.